chaseruskin/legoHDL/ROADMAP.md

 - [ ] allow scripts/alias to be stored as a list
 - [ ] editor can be stored as a list too

-- [x] add -verbose option to profile so user can see exactly what is being overloading/appended/overwritten in settings and scripts -> automatically prints the new appended settings by default

 - [ ] add -cherry-pick option to loading a profile which will ask user when giving conflict on overwritting every single change to a setting or script

 - [ ] if going from already installed to download, ensure all requirements are installed else give an error stating the missing installations